-4 Wage Schedules
+Wage Schedules

-The Parties shall, upon completing a wage adjustment calculation, forthwith prepare, publish, post and distribute a wage schedule resulting there from.
+The Parties shall, upon completing a wage adjustment calculation, forthwith prepare, publish, post and distribute a wage schedule resulting therefrom.
+The final determination of the wage schedules shall be issued no later than the 7th day of March or September, for the May and November adjustments, respectively.

-5 Effective Dates
+4 Effective Dates